W4RA/speechmatching/README.rst

 Local
 =====

-Running locally requires (automatically pulled) the Docker image containing the ``acoustic`` binary.
+Running locally requires the (automatically pulled) Docker image containing the ``acoustic`` binary.
 This image sets the environment variable ``ACOUSTIC_RUNNING_IN_DOCKER=1``, which is not available when running outside the container.

-When running ``speechmatching`` and an audio file needs to be processed, the package detects that it is not in Docker, then attempts to start a container from the ``aukesch/speechmatching`` Docker image (and attempt to pull it if it is not available locally).
+When running ``speechmatching`` and an audio file needs to be processed, the package detects that it is not running in Docker, then attempts to start a container from the ``speechmatching`` or ``aukesch/speechmatching`` Docker image (and attempt to pull it if it is not available locally).
 It will communicate with this container to process the audio file.
 When the program stops, the package tries to stop and remove the created container.

 In other words, all that is needed is for Docker to be installed and set up correctly, and then the package can be run normally.
 These steps were explained in the previous section.